 Like with all Disney character meals, none of the characters are guaranteed.

-While we were there, we saw Tiana, Jasmine, Belle, Pocahontas, and Mulan.
-But, other people have seen Rapunzel, Ariel, and Aurora.
+While we were there, we saw Jasmine, Belle, Cinderella, Rapunzel, Ariel, Aurora, and Mulan.
+But, we have seen Tiana and Pocahontas previously.

 WHAT SHOULD I WEAR TO THE DISNEYLAND PRINCESS BREAKFAST?